-(s) Segment reporting
+(q) Segment reporting

 An operating segment is a component of the Group that engages in business activities that may generate revenue and incur expenses, including revenue and expenses related to transactions with other components of the Group.
-The operating results of all operating segments are regularly reviewed by the Group's management in order to make decisions on the allocation of resources between the segments and to assess their financial results in relation to each operating segment.
+The operating results of the operating segment are regularly reviewed by the Group's management, includings revenue, cost of sales, finance and other income and expenses, commercial and admistrative expenses, income tax.